-Chairmanship of the WGEA by Netherlands Court of Audit ended in October 2001, at which time the Office of the Auditor General of Canada began its terms as Chair of the Working Group.
-In November 2007, the Chairmanship of the WGEA was given over to the National Audit Office of Estonia.
-Starting from November 2013, the Chairmanship of the WGEA was handed over to the Supreme Audit Board of Indonesia.
-The main substantive theme for the WGEA during the Chairmanship of the Netherlands was 'fresh water.'
-Since the 17th INCOSAI in October 2001, the WGEA accepted a new mandate of activities for the period 2002-2004.
-As part of this new mandate it was decided to add 'waste' as a second theme of the work of the WGEA.
-The third theme of the work of the WGEA for 2005-2007 was "biodiversity" and main topic decided for 2008-2010 was "climate change".
+The chairmanship of the WGEA by Netherlands Court of Audit ended in October 2001, at which time the Office of the Auditor General of Canada began its term as a Chair of the Working Group.
+In November 2007, the Chairmanship of the WGEA was given over to the National Audit Office of Estonia, and further to the Supreme Audit Board of Indonesia in November 2013.
+The current WGEA chair, the National Audit Office of Finland, started its term in 2020.

-The WGEA started out with 12 countries and has since grown to a membership of 77, making it the largest INTOSAI working group.
-By the end of 2000 the INTOSAI regions ACAG/PASAI, AFROSAI, ARABOSAI, ASOSAI, EUROSAI and OLACEFS have each established a Regional Working Group on Environmental Auditing (RWGEA).
-English is the official language of the Working Group on Environmental Auditing.
+The WGEA started out with 12 countries and has since grown to a membership of 86, making it the largest INTOSAI working group.
+Also, six INTOSAI regions namely AFROSAI, ARABOSAI, ASOSAI, EUROSAI, OLACEFS, and PASAI have established a Regional Working Group on Environmental Auditing (RWGEA).
+English is the official language of the Working Group.